archetype-org/golem-proposal/README.md

 #### Creation Pt.
 II

 * As an Urbit Dev, I need to be able to create a project with a %lick connection set up, so that I can build a IOT app with the same standards as my other projects
-* As an Urbit Dev, I need to be able to create a project with a shoe.hoon set up, so that I can build a CLI app with the same standards as my GUI projects
+* As an Urbit Dev, I need to be able to create a project with a shoe.Hoon set up, so that I can build a CLI app with the same standards as my GUI projects
-* As an Urbit Dev, I need to be able to create a project with phaser.io as the glob, so that I can build a HTML5 game for urbit
+* As an Urbit Dev, I need to be able to create a project with phaser.io as the glob, so that I can build a HTML5 game for Urbit
-* As an Urbit Dev, I need to be able to create a project with aframe.js as the glob, so that I can build a HTML5 game for urbit
+* As an Urbit Dev, I need to be able to create a project with aframe.js as the glob, so that I can build a HTML5 game for Urbit

 #### Running Pt.
 II

-* As an Urbit Dev, I need to be able to provision multiple fakeships, so that I can test interactions between instances of the same agent
+* As an Urbit Dev, I need to be able to provision multiple fake-ships, so that I can test interactions between instances of the same agent
-* As an Urbit Dev, I need to be able to provision fakeships with specific desks, so that I can test interactions between different desks that have dependencies
+* As an Urbit Dev, I need to be able to provision fake-ships with specific desks, so that I can test interactions between different desks that have dependencies
-* As an Urbit Dev, I need to be able to rebuild all my fakeships, so that I can hard reset my test environment
+* As an Urbit Dev, I need to be able to rebuild all my fake-ships, so that I can hard reset my test environment

 #### Package Management Pt.
 II